-Diabetes affects millions of people, and without proper and ongoing care, it can cause devastating medical problems.
-At his practice in Warren, MI, Dr. Dominic Cusumano provides patients with state-of-the-art care for diabetes, helping them understand and manage their risks so they can reduce their risks of developing serious medical problems.
+Diabetes affects millions of people around the world, and without proper treatment and care, it can be devastating to a person’s health.
+At Eastpointe Internists, P.C. practice in Warren, MI, Dr. Dominic Cusumano treats patients with state-of-the-art care for diabetes, helping them manage their disease and reduce the risks of developing other medical complications.

 At Eastpointe Internists, P.C., we accept most major insurance plans.
 Please contact our office if you do not see your insurance provider listed or for insurance related questions.

 Aetna, BCBS, BCN, Cigna, Cofinity, HAP (Health Alliance Plan), Humana, Medicare, Meridian Health Plan, Priority Health, Total Health Care, United Healthcare